 Panzanella Salad Recipe with Peaches

 This panzanella salad recipe with peaches is a simple Tuscan bread salad that celebrates fresh summer peaches, tomatoes, cucumbers and basil.
-Great side or lunch dish.

-Classic Panzanella recipes include tomatoes, basil and bread as the foundation.
-I like to use peaches every chance I get when they are in season because they add a wonderful juicy sweetness to this savory salad.
-Same with summer ripe tomatoes.
+The bread salad starts with a loaf of crusty bread turned into golden bread cubes.
+Classic Panzanella recipes include simple ingredients – ripe tomatoes, basil and bread as the foundation.
+I like to add peaches every chance I get when they are in season because they add a wonderful, juicy sweetness to this savory salad.

 The only important thing here is to use crusty bread that will hold up even when soaked in juices and not turn to mush.
 Day-old bread is perfect.
 Yes, the bread cubes get a bit soggy, but they still maintain some bite.